GitauHarrison/notes/comment_moderation.md

 (comment_moderation)$ pip3 install flask-wtf
 ```

 As our application grows, certain configurations will be needed.
-So far, we have had no need to use any configuration in our application.
+So far, we have not needed to use any configuration in our application.
 However, most Flask applications expect certain configurations to be set.
 One such configuration is the `SECRET_KEY`.
 It is a variable whose value is a cryptographic key useful in the generation of signatures and tokens.
 Flask-WTF uses it to protect web forms against a nasty attack called [Cross Site Request Forgery](https://en.wikipedia.org/wiki/Cross-site_request_forgery) or CSRF (pronounced as 'sea-surf').
 This value, as the name suggests, is meant to be a secret.

 If you look carefully, I have a module called `config` in the top-level directory.
 Following the principle of _separtion of concerns_, all the configurations that our application will need will be added here.